 Mention the word creativity, one will immediately come to think of anything to do with the arts.
 But creativity is beyond just the arts.

-When a toddler figures out how to fit a start-shaped object into the mould of his toy, or when a pre-schooler discovers how he can use an umbrella to reach to the far end crevice to retrieve his toy car, both of them have actually applied creativity in solving their own problems.
+When a toddler figures out how to fit a start-shaped object into the mould of his toy, or when a pre-schooler discovers how he can use an umbrella to reach the far end crevice to retrieve his toy car, both of them have actually applied creativity in solving their own problems.

 What makes a creative toy?
-What are the kinds of toys help children to think creatively?
+What kinds of toys help children to think creatively?